Growing up ..

 Outside of my non-stop horse hobby, I’m an avid outdoor person, bake/cook, researcher, and history fanatic.

-I love to hike!
+I love to hike.
 I must warn people in the beginning when they hike with me, “Dropping dead is not an excuse.”
 When I say we are hiking, I mean we are just shy of needing climbing equipment.
-Pack plenty of survival gear and water because we are going out of cell service on a one-lane sketchy forest road with a sheer drop off on at least one side and car-sized pot holes in a high clearance vehicle and pray that we don’t meet another vehicle on the way because someone’s going to have back up and it may become a life/death situation..
-O.o
+Pack plenty of survival gear and water because we are going out of cell service on a one-lane, sketchy forest road in a high clearance vehicle with a sheer drop off on at least one side and car-sized pot holes - those are where some of the best trails are, where few dare to travel.

-I love to hike!
+I love to hike.
 I must warn people in the beginning when they hike with me, “Dropping dead is not an excuse.”
 When I say we are hiking, I mean we are just shy of needing climbing equipment.
-Pack plenty of survival gear and water because we are going out of cell service on a one-lane sketchy forest road with a sheer drop off on at least one side and car-sized pot holes in a high clearance vehicle and pray that we don’t meet another vehicle on the way because someone’s going to have back up and it may become a life/death situation..
-O.o
+Pack plenty of survival gear and water because we are going out of cell service on a one-lane, sketchy forest road in a high clearance vehicle with a sheer drop off on at least one side and car-sized pot holes - those are where some of the best trails are, where few dare to travel.

-Reading and research is one of my favorite things.
+Reading and research is also one of my favorite things.
 I’m a very curious person by nature.
 Very rarely will a day go by where I didn’t look something up, regardless of how insignificant it may have been.
 I’m not much of a story reader but you will almost always find me reading about a topic on human/animal-health, horse-related (bits, horsemanship, training, etc.), or the history of horse breeds or back in the old-world and medieval times.
 From ancient Egyptians to Teutonic Knights, to Vikings and everything in between.

 I've found that in order to understand the present, we must learn from the past to ensure a better future.
 I’m always treading along on the continuous path of knowledge and education.
 It’s made me a better, logical, more well-rounded person.

-Reading and research is one of my favorite things.
+Reading and research is also one of my favorite things.
 I’m a very curious person by nature.
 Very rarely will a day go by where I didn’t look something up, regardless of how insignificant it may have been.
 I’m not much of a story reader but you will almost always find me reading about a topic on human/animal-health, horse-related (bits, horsemanship, training, etc.), or the history of horse breeds or back in the old-world and medieval times.
 From ancient Egyptians to Teutonic Knights, to Vikings and everything in between.

 I've found that in order to understand the present, we must learn from the past to ensure a better future.
 I’m always treading along on the continuous path of knowledge and education.
 It’s made me a better, logical, more well-rounded person.